Taos, New Mexico: Arts

-There are three art museums in Taos: Harwood Museum of Art, Taos Art Museum and Millicent Rogers Museum that provide art from the Pueblo Native Americans, Taos Society of Artists and modern and contemporary artists of the Taos art colony.
+There are three art museums in Taos: Harwood Museum of Art, Taos Art Museum, and Millicent Rogers Museum.
+They contain art by Pueblo Native Americans, Taos Society of Artists, and modern and contemporary artists of the Taos art colony.
 The town has more than 80 art galleries, and there are several houses of the Taos Society of Artists.

 There are several local venues for the performing arts in Taos.
 The Taos Center for the Arts (TCA) draws nationally renowned and local performers at the Taos Community Auditorium.
 They also present independent film series.
 Three chamber music groups perform at TCA: Taos School of Music, Taos Chamber Music Group, and Music from Angel Fire.
-The Harwood Museum of Art is site of other performances and lectures.
+The Harwood Museum of Art also hosts performances and lectures.
 The Town of Taos Convention Center offers a venue for other local performances.

 The Taos Talking Pictures Film Festival was a film festival held in the town from the mid-1990s to 2003.
 The festival's top prize was 5 acre of land.

 Recreation

 The Carson National Forest and Rio Grande del Norte National Monument provide many opportunities for recreation, such as hiking, skiing, fly fishing, horseback riding, golfing, hot air ballooning, llama trekking, rafting, and mountain biking.
-The South Boundary National Recreation trail, east of town in Carson National Forest, is consistently ranked the best mountain bike trail in New Mexico.
+The South Boundary National Recreation Trail, east of town in Carson National Forest, is consistently ranked the best mountain bike trail in New Mexico.

 There are also numerous hot springs along the Rio Grande and in the Taos Mountains.
 Ojo Caliente offers locations where visitors can enjoy access to mineral springs as well as massages and other spa treatments.
 Among hot springs in the area is a historical site called Stage Coach, which used to double as a brothel during the times of the Old West.
 Nearby, the Cumbres & Toltec Scenic Railroad provides a ride through the Toltec Gorge and Rocky Mountain passes in an authentic narrow-gauge steam railroad.

 In the winter, many people come to Taos to ski in the mountains.
 Nearby Wheeler Peak, at 13161 ft, is the highest peak in New Mexico.
-The Taos area has four ski areas – Taos Ski Valley, Red River ski area, Sipapu (ski area) and Angel Fire ski area.
+The Taos area has four ski areas – Taos Ski Valley, Red River ski area, Sipapu and Angel Fire ski area.
 Other winter activities include hot air ballooning, horseback riding, snow-shoeing, cross-country skiing, ski skating, ice skating, ice fishing and snowmobiling.